Now it's time to become familiar with the processes and procedures that guide the library's services. In this unit, you will learn about:

 Chat Queue Sign-In

-The Library uses TechSmith Capture to easily share screenshots with library patrons on chat and within emails.
+The Library uses TechSmith Capture to easily share screenshots or short instructional videos with library patrons on chat and within emails.
 Technical Support can assist with installing the program on your computer.

 We use the RingCentral platform to make and receive both internal and external phone calls.
 Students may reach us by phone through our rotation number at 1-877-268-8046, or they may be transferred to us internally through our rotation extension: 6555.
 You will also be assigned an individual extension that will be used to communicate with CSU personnel.